 Universal Life Insurance

-Universal life insurance is structured similarly as whole life, although universal life is considered to be more flexible.
+Universal life insurance is structured similarly as whole life, although universal life is often noted to be more flexible.
 Here, both the benefit amount and the premium may be changed by the policyholder (within certain guidelines), and the policyholder can also have access to the cash value.

 Mutual of Omaha offers a regular universal life insurance option, as well as indexed universal life.
-With indexed universal life insurance, the return on the cash value is determined, based upon an underlying market index, such as the S&P 500.
+With indexed universal life insurance, cash value return is determined, based upon an underlying market index, such as the S&P 500.
 Because of this, the return can be greater than that of a comparable whole life insurance policy.
 (If, however, the return on the underlying index is negative, there is no risk of market-related loss).

 Children’s Whole Life Insurance